KaranDubey400/rust-iot-platform/feature.md

 -   **Device Management**: Easily manage all device data and information.
 The device group feature allows devices to be grouped based on different scenarios, improving the efficiency of device management.

--   **Personnel Management**: Provides comprehensive role, department, and permission management functions to ensure that each user has access only within their authorized scope, enhancing system security.
+-   **Personnel Management**: Provides comprehensive role, department, and permission management functions to ensure that each user has access only within their authorized scope, enhancing system security

 -   **Lifecycle Management**: Involves the entire process from production to delivery of devices, ensuring smooth execution at each stage and enabling tracking of the device's status and progress.